paulSchaefer03/Green_HPC_Scheduling/README.md

-# Malleable Job Scheduling Strategies
+# Energy-aware Malleable Job Scheduling Strategies

-This repository proposes several malleable job scheduling strategies (see directory [scheduling_algorithms](scheduling_algorithms)) and evaluates them by running simulations via [ElastiSim](#acknowledgement).
+Energy-aware extension of malleable HPC scheduling strategies to reduce energy consumption, built on the validated Elastisim work of Posner et al., which provides a robust and reproducible foundation.

 ## Dependencies:
 - (U)Docker